- What types of scholarships are available?

 Can I apply for a scholarship if I am not a current school leaver?

-Students who have taken a 'Gap' Year in 2013 are eligible to lodge an application for the 2014 Macquarie University Merit Scholarship provided they completed their secondary studies in 2012 and have not undertaken any intervening tertiary study.
+Students who are on a 'Gap Year' are eligible to lodge an application for the next year's Macquarie University Merit Scholarship provided they completed their secondary studies in the year prior to their 'Gap Year' and have not undertaken any intervening tertiary study.

 You do not have to be a current school leaver to apply for the range of Macquarie Equity scholarships eg. Macquarie Education Costs and Macquarie Accommodation Scholarships, as these are open to all eligible undergraduate students.
 The University has also created a scholarship specifically for non current school leavers in recognition of their start up costs.